inno-devops-labs/F24-intro-labs/submission9.md

 1) Configuring manual triggering

-I have added a workflow_dispatch event, which allows the workflow to be triggered manually in addition to the push event
+I have added a workflow_dispatch event, which allows the workflow to be triggered manually in addition to the push event.

+In order to be able to manually run the workflow, I need to put github-actions yaml file in the root branch of the repository.
 ```
 ...
 on: